 Like any other driver, truck drivers often become distracted while on the road.
 Whether they are looking down to send a text or eating behind the wheel, truck drivers can cause serious accidents when they are distracted.
 Because they are larger and heavier than nearly any other type of vehicle, trucks cause extensive damage when they collide with other vehicles and objects.
 Sadly, motorists in passenger vehicles tend to suffer the majority of injuries in truck accidents.

 If you were involved in a truck accident caused by a distracted truck driver, Monge & Associates can help.
 Led by Scott Monge, The Georgia Hammer, our legal team knows how to aggressively fight for—and win—compensation on behalf of injured victims.
 Since our founding in 1993, our firm has successfully recovered millions of dollars for our clients.
-We guarantee a bigger settlement offer than you had before hiring us, and we offer all of our services on a contingency-fee basis, meaning there is no upfront costs and no risks for you.
+We guarantee a bigger settlement offer than you had before hiring us, and we offer all of our services on a contingency fee basis, meaning there are no upfront costs and no risks for you.

 Examples of Distracted Driving